jonmon6691/threatmodels/threatmodels/pages/pgp.md

 As mentioned below, the biggest sore spot of PGP is authentication.
-While the web of trust is effective in small groups, it does not scale well and can be compromised by taking advantage of less than rigorous particpants.
+While the web of trust is effective in small groups, it does not scale well and can be compromised by taking advantage of less than rigorous participants.

 In addition to the authentication problem, nearly every implementation of PGP requires manually copying and pasting encrypted messages into existing email